sdex/AndroidIDeditorV2/README.md

 /data/system/users/0/settings_ssaid.xml
 ```

-Prior to Android 12, the file was in XML format, in Android 12 the system started to use a special binary format to store the data.
+Before Android 12, the file was in XML format, in Android 12 the system started to use a special binary format to store the data.

 ## More information